 Going Live on TikTok to Answer Questions

-While this is likely easier said than done, it’s a practice be used by many top firms across the country.
-To see some examples, take a look at these popular lawyers on TikTok and how they are creating user generator content to bring in new clients.
+While this is likely easier said than done, it’s a practice used by many top firms across the country.
+To see some examples, take a look at these popular lawyers on TikTok and how they are creating user-generated content to bring in new clients.

 Law Firm Social Media Marketing Summary